How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 There are also some significant changes ahead for the exam.
 In response to studies showing a lack of critical thinking skills among novice nurses, the NCSBN is creating the Next Generation NCLEX® (NGN®).
 This test will emphasize critical thinking abilities over rote memorization of tasks and information, which means truly learning material for the long-term will be much more important than cramming right before the exam.
 Which is why it's so important to start learning by Osmosis!

 The NCLEX-RN employs Computer Adaptive Technology (CAT), which means that the computer re-calibrates the exam after each question you answer.
 This helps ensure that the exam is specific to your level of ability and is unique to each test-taker.
+Over six hours, test-takers will encounter a minimum of 75 questions (of which at least 60 are scored), and a maximum of 265 questions (of which at least 250 are scored).

 Each time you answer a question correctly, the computer chooses the next question out of its question bank that you’ll have a 50% chance of answering correctly.
 This means that the better you perform, the more difficult the questions will get.
 You shouldn’t read too much into the level of challenge you’re experiencing, though.
 The exam also randomly generates 15 non-scored questions of varying levels of difficulty.
 These are sample questions that may be used on future NCLEX-RN exams.